 RM: And because the architects took it seriously that the inmates were innocent until proven guilty, they thought

 DW: Let’s make this as nice as we can!
-You know, somebody already looked at this problem, how do you make a really small space cosy.
+You know, somebody already looked at this problem, how do you make a really small space cozy.

-JH: Harry sort of viewed this from the standpoint of the accomodations on sailor boats.
+JH: Harry sort of viewed this from the standpoint of the accommodations on sailor boats.
 The furniture was all built-in, so you could really do pretty nice furniture.